Can I migrate from Technical Intern Training to Specified Skills? Introducing the conditions and migration methods

 Conditions for receiving special measures

-• The host organization plans to apply for permission to change the status of residence to work as specified skilled workers in the "Specified Skilled Worker (i)" occupation.
+- Accepting Organizations You are planning to apply for permission to change your status of residence in order to work in the work in "Specified Skilled Worker (i)" as a Specified Skilled Workers.

-• The applicant must have passed the skills test and Japanese language test required to work as specified skilled workers.
-(This also includes cases where the applicant is exempt from the test as a person who has successfully completed Technical Intern Training (ii))
+- The applicant must have passed the skills test and Japanese test required to work as a Specified Skilled Workers. (* Technical Intern Training (ii) Including cases where you are exempt from the exam as a good graduate. )

-• The accepting institution or the institution to which support will be entrusted must be able to adequately support the applicant in their daily life during their stay in Japan.
+- Accepting Organizations The applicant or the person to be entrusted with the support must be able to provide appropriate support for the applicant's daily life during their stay.

 Documents required for special measures

-• Documents proving that you have passed the skills test and Japanese language test required to work as specified skilled workers, or that you are exempt from the test, such as having successfully completed Technical Intern Training (ii)
+- Documents proving that you have passed the skills test and Japanese test required to work as a Specified Skilled Workers, or that you are exempt from the examination, such as a Technical Intern Training (ii) good completion

-What are the benefits of transitioning from technical intern training to Specified Skills?
+What are the benefits of migrating from Technical Intern Training to Specified Skills?

 You can complete the process without having to return to your home country